 Performing a wipe is a time-consuming process and is exacerbated by the fact that relative to their capacity modern hard drives are slow.
-Most wipe tools reach the disk's physical limits because the CPU, memory and
+Most wipe tools reach the disk's physical limits because the CPU, memory and IDE, SCSI and SATA drives.
+If your wipe times don't improve, it may be because DBAN doesn't have a specific driver for your motherboard chipset, however you can contact them if this is the case.

 Also review the number of passes that you really require to safeguard your data.
 If you need to guarantee that your data is wiped, then a wipe done to the U.S. Department of Defense's DoD 5220.22-M (8-306. /E) standard will over-wipe all addressable hard drive locations with a character, its complement and a random character followed by verification.
 This process is completed three times and prevents data from being recovered by commercially available processes.
 DoD 5220.22-M (8-306. /E, C & E) is a seven-pass wipe and is only required for the most sensitive of information.
 However, in the fall of 2004, the U.S. National Security Agency (NSA Advisory LAA-006-2004) found that a single overwrite using DoD 5220.22-M compliant software is sufficient to render electronic files unrecoverable.